eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 It seems that store-alignment generally leads to better performance than load-alignment.
 We see that especially with large vectors (e.g. 64 byte) the performance difference between alignment and non-alignment can make a difference of more than `100%`.
 With smaller vectors (e.g. 8 byte) the difference is only `20%`.
-The explanation is that with larger vectors, more of those cross cache line boundaries.
-For example, if all 64 byte vectors are misaligned, all of them must cross the 64 byte boundaries, and are thus turned into two accesses.
+The explanation: The larger the vectors, the more of them cross cacheline boundaries.
+For example, if all 64 byte
+vectors are misaligned, all of them must cross the 64 byte boundaries, and are thus turned into two accesses.
 If the vectors are smaller, only a fraction of them is split, leading to a lower overhead.